 Vance supports Khan, but it is not clear that Trump does.
+Numerous prominent Democrats are in favor of replacing Khan.
 The President designates the chair, so Khan could be demoted by the President without cause.

-For details on removal, see slides 7-9.
+For details on removal, see slides 8 and 9.